Nero103/Data_Job_Analysis_SQL_Project/README.md

 Databases and Data Management skills underline the importance of managing, processing, and analyzing large datasets, indicating a broad need across industries for professionals who can handle complex data environments.

-![Top In-Demand Skills by Salary](assets\Top_Skills_Demanded_By_Salary_Overall.png) *This is bar graph visualizing to most in demand skills by highest salary.
+![Top In-Demand Skills by Salary](assets\Top_Skills_Demanded_By_Salary_Overall.png) *This is a bar graph visualizing to most in-demand skills by highest salary.
 ChatGPT generated this graph from my SQL query results*

 ### 4b.
 Top Paying Skills in Michigan
-To uncover the most in-demand skills needed for in data analyst roles, I needed to filter for Michigan and Data roles in general due to low row count in result-set and calculate the average yearly salary on all job postings.
+To uncover the most in-demand skills needed for data analyst roles, I needed to filter for Michigan and Data roles in general due to the low row count in result-set and calculate the average yearly salary on all job postings.

 ```sql
 SELECT